Karttune/Karttunen_Patel_et_al/README.md

 Rsubread 2.6.4

 ## Figure 5.
-Fig_5.rmd contains the R code to reproduce fig. 5a, b, and f.
+Fig_5.rmd contains the R code to reproduce figs. 5a, b, e, and f.
 The script calculates the HepG2 non-methylated vs. methylated STARR-seq enrichment and creates the read count plots, the metaplot of signal enrichment and calculates the methylation differences between GP5d and HepG2.

 #### Required additional packages for Fig_5.rmd: